hanhanwu/Hanhan-Spark-Python/Spark2.0/Readme.md

   * Using `ssc.awaitTermination` will keep running until you terminate the program.
 Spark doesn't know when to stop the program even after all the data has been processed.

 ## Current Spark Limitations
+* It's odd.
+Same SparkContext creation code, sometimes I can re-run in IPython multiple times, sometimes it will show me the error saying a duplicated Spark Context is running...
 * After running streaming, original RDD or dataframe will become None.
 Also after spark context stopped after streaming, you need to re-create a spark context.
 So it's almost to run-run the code.
 * Spark dataframe is not iterable, you need to iterate rdd, `df.rdd.collect()` is iterable